Pritish3110/ChessBotX/README.md

 <div align="center">

-🎉 Thank you for checking out Smart Chessboard! 🎉
+🎉 Thank you for checking out ChessBotX! 🎉

 Made with ♟️ by Pritish Bhatasana